Covariant form factors for spin-1 particles: LIGHT-FRONT ELECTROMAGNETIC CURRENT AND ANGULAR CONDITION

-We can see from the two equations above,~Eq.(\ref{ifront1plus}), and Eq.~(\ref{ifront1minus}), for the plus and minus components, of the electromagnetic current, written in terms of the light-front basis, have essentially the same structure.
-But, these two equations only produce the same result if the calculations are performed at the equal time approach.
-However, in the case of the light-front formalism, we have, in addition to valence contributions to the elements of electromagnetic current matrix, non-valence contributions, or the zero modes contribuitions, also appear~\cite{deMelo1997,deMelo1999v2,deMelo2019}, ~(see the Fig.'s~(\ref{pfig1}) and (\ref{pfig2})).
-The vertex model for the spinor structure of the composite spin-one particle, ($m_v-q\bar{q}$), comes from the model proposed in the Ref.~\cite{deMelo1997}, still, in the present work, we use simplified version of the full vertex, i.e, $\Gamma(k,p)=\gamma^\mu$, in order to simplify the exploration of the minus component of the electromagnetic current; anyway, the complete vertex is about consideration.
+From the two equations above, Eq.~(\ref{ifront1plus}) and Eq.~(\ref{ifront1minus}), we observe that the plus and minus components of the electromagnetic current for spin-one particles, when expressed in the light-front basis, exhibit essentially the same structure.
+However, these two equations yield identical results only when calculations are performed using the equal-time approach.
+In contrast, the light-front formalism introduces nonvalence contributions, also known as zero-mode contributions \cite{deMelo1997,deMelo1999v2,deMelo2019}, in addition to the valence contributions to the electromagnetic current matrix elements (As illustrated in Figs.~\ref{pfig1} and \ref{pfig2}; a comprehensive treatment of nonvalence or zero modes can be found in the detailed analysis presented by de Melo et al. \cite{deMelo1999v2}.